 The paper’s abstract must state precisely the intellectual problem under consideration, the method or argument addressed to the problem, and the conclusions reached by the author(s).
 It must be no longer than 150 words.

 The corresponding author must submit an anonymous manuscript with all identifying information removed.
 “Identifying information” includes all authors’ names and affiliations, any expressions of gratitude to colleagues and/or funding agencies, and lists of presentations at conferences or invited talks.
-In addition, any citations to authors’ work (published or unpublished) should be cited as “Author.”
 The submitted file archive must be named “blinded version.”

 Comparative Political Studies employs a partial triple-blind review process to give authors a reasonably unbiased assessment of their research.
 We first conduct an internal, blind review.
 If editors decide to send a paper out for external review, administrative procedures require that CPS staff learn authors' identity.
 However, authors will remain anonymous to external reviewers throughout the process.